SystemFw/blog/content/staging/oop-data-oriented.md

-maybe rename the tuple to `messages`, and pattern match naively instead of using cases also figure out where to do groupMap and get the list or `groupMap` reduce
+maybe rename the tuple to `messages`, and pattern match naively instead of using cases also figure out where to do groupMap and get the list or `groupMap` reduce I don't think I want to show all the iterations of the code logic, just describe the requirement